Why Is My Health and Wellness Website Not Bringing Clients (Even if It Looks Good)?

 It may also be missing the structure that helps visitors understand whether your work is right for them.
 In health and wellness, people often need clarity, trust, and reassurance before they feel ready to enquire.

-Rather than an expensive redesign, you may need a clearer strategy and step-by-step guidance (in plain English!) for how your website supports your visibility, your messaging, and your client enquiries.
+Rather than an expensive redesign, you may need a clearer strategy and step-by-step guidance (in plain English!) for how your website supports your visibility, your messaging, and your client inquiries.

 You will not need to become an SEO expert.
 You will learn the essential steps your website needs so you can make better decisions, focus on what matters, and stop trying random SEO tips in the small gaps between everything else.